Life sentence for crash that killed linemen after hurricane

 Goedtke ran from the scene but was later tracked down and captured, authorities said.
 Lab analysis of blood drawn shortly after the crash showed Goedtke had enough methamphetamine and amphetamine in his system to render him impaired, according to prosecutors.

-Cesil, 52, and Barrett, 22, worked for North Carolina-based Lee Electric Construction, and Ussery, 61, for the West Florida Electric Cooperative.
+Cecil, 52, and Barrett, 22, worked for North Carolina-based Lee Electrical Construction, and Ussery, 61, for the West Florida Electric Cooperative.

 Hurricane Michael made landfall in the Florida Panhandle on Oct.
 10, 2018.
 It was the first Category 5 storm to strike the contiguous United States since Hurricane Andrew in 1992.